Could you imagine a world with self-driving cars or phones which can tell you out loud what the weather is...

 What is AI

 First of all, we need to establish that machine learning and artificial intelligence are not the same things, even though those notions are often used interchangeably.
 Artificial intelligence has a much broader scope than machine learning.
 It is the science together with the engineering of making computers behave like humans.
 It is an incorporation of human intelligence into machines.
 We can speak of artificial intelligence when a machine completes a task that is based on algorithms by making ‘intelligent’ choices.
-AI means to replicate the way human brain works and things.
+AI means to replicate the way the human brain works and things.

 Generally, AI has three different levels: